datahub-project/datahub/docs/rfc/active/1778-dashboards/README.md

 ## Summary

 Adding support for dashboards (and charts) metadata cataloging and enabling search & discovery for them.
-The design should accomodate for different dashboarding ([Looker](www.looker.com), [Redash](www.redash.io)) tools used within a company.
+The design should accommodate for different dashboarding ([Looker](www.looker.com), [Redash](www.redash.io)) tools used within a company.

 ## Motivation

 Dashboards are a key piece within a data ecosystem of a company.
 They are used by different groups of employees across different organizations.
 They provide a way to visualize some data assets (tracking datasets or metrics) by allowing slice and dicing of the input data source.
 When a company scales, data assets including dashboards gets richer and bigger.
 Therefore, it's important to find and access to the right dashboard.

+## Goals

-By having dashboards as a top level entity in Datahub, we achieve below goals:
+By having dashboards as a top-level entity in DataHub, we achieve below goals:

-- Enabling Search & Discovery for dashboard assets
+- Enabling Search & Discovery for dashboard assets by using dashboard metadata
 - Link dashboards to underlying data sources and have a more complete picture of data lineage

+## Non-goals

+DataHub will only serve as a catalog for dashboards where users search dashboards by using keywords.
+Entity page for a dashboard might contain links to the dashboard to direct users to view the dashboard after finding it.
+However, DataHub will not try to show the actual dashboard or any charts within that.
+This is not desired and shouldn't be allowed because:

+ - Dashboards or charts within a dashboard might have different ACLs that prevent users without the necessary permission to display the dashboard.
+ Generally, the source of truth for these ACLs are dashboarding tools.
+ - Underlying data sources might have some ACLs too.
+Again, the source of truth for these ACLs are specific data platforms.

 ## Detailed design